 The Kaitchup – AI on a Budget

-Deploy Your Fine-Tuned LoRA Adapters with Ollama
+Modelfile with LoRA Adapters for Ollama: How to Deploy Your Fine-Tuned LoRA Adapters

 Probably the easiest way to run adapters offline and online